 So how did the software manufacturers cure this glare problem?
 Well, they turned the whole screen in to one big glare ball!!!
 Yes, Wondoze does let you control the screen colors, but few take the time to get into the control panels, the "color" (crayons) icon, and muck with the color controls.
 And when I do, (I am a consultant, changing assignments quite often,) they look at me strangely for turning the screen black! ("Ugh!", they say.)
 But it's FAR more relaxing FOR ME!
 And THAT is the whole point!

 So I got a grease pen, and put some marks on them just where they would interfere with my looking at the CRT.
 I had to move my head a little bit over and over.
 The neck pains were gone the next day.
-And then I scratched the glasses.
+And then I scratched the glasses at that location.
+No more problems.

 In contrast, if you are going from screen to paper to screen over and over again, then the focus grabbing power of an amber screen may be worth while, though it will be more tiring, possibly very much so.

 Do note, however, that any group of muscles that are held in the same position too long, soon get tired and start aching.
 That is, unless they are held at the natural relaxed rest position.
-This is the whole point of getting CRT glasses, not bifocal or trifocal contraptions that force you to keep craning your neck back and forth to get into focus.
+This is the whole point of getting CRT glasses (now called computer glasses), not bifocal or trifocal contraptions that force you to keep craning your neck back and forth to get into focus.
 You want your eyes and neck to be comfortably at rest most of the time when working, and to let them wander about from one position to another.
-If you use tri-focals, you have to maintain a much more rigid head position to keep the CRT in the narrow area where it will be in focus.
+If you use tri-focals, you have to maintain a much more rigid head position to keep the screen in the narrow area where it will be in focus.

-Yes, I keep sliding my CRT glasses up and down my nose, taking them off and putting them on, etc. I have found that much better than the alternatives when one lives on the CRT like I do.
+Yes, I keep sliding my computer glasses up and down my nose, taking them off and putting them on, etc. I have found that much better than the alternatives when one lives on computer screens like I do.

 Recently, it has been found that the tracking mechanisms of the eye are bothered by flickering even at a 120 hz rate, interfering with tracking, causing the eye to overshoot and engage in corrections.
 This was reported in the NOVA episode on sick buildings.
 While the primary concern is for flouresent lighting found in offices, this may explain some of the problems some people have with color CRT displays even when they are operating in full interlace mode.
 It may be a factor in my own dogged preference for the old long persistence monochrome displays.
-Many of these are now available for under ten dollars at tag sales, surplus outlets and scrap metal yards.
+Many of these were available for under ten dollars at tag sales in the 1990's, surplus outlets and scrap metal yards.
 If you are more relaxed and can work a little longer, it pays for itself!

 I had no idea just how bad CRT's can be!!!
-By using black background and light lettering, I had always side-stepped CRT problems.
+By using black background and light lettering, I had always side-stepped CRT and LCD problems.

 If you can take pride in your work, your brain will generate more endorphins and other brain chemicals, you will feel less fatigue, and you will become more YOU!
 You have to take your life in your own hands, and plan you way forward.
 No one else is as interested in your own health and success, as you are.
 It's up to YOU to live Your LIFE!
 And when you do that, you will enjoy your life a lot more, get a lot more done, and make much more rapid progress in any career path you choose.